 What is a Convertible Debt?

-Convertible Debt, also known as Convertible Bond is a type of debt instrument which can be converted into equity shares at a subsequent point in time.
+Convertible Debt, also known as Convertible Bond is a type of debt instrument that can be converted into equity shares at a subsequent point in time.
 It is hybrid security as it contains both debt and equity features and offers added advantages to the holder.

 - Similar to a regular bond, convertible debt is issued by the company with a coupon rate (interest rate) and a maturity date.
 This debt can be converted into equity shares either upon meeting certain conditions or upon the completion of a certain period of time, based on the type of convertible debt issued.